Mark L. Madras

 Mark Madras is a partner in Gowling WLG's Toronto office, specializing in the practice of environmental law.
 He is certified as a Specialist in Environmental Law by the Law Society of Ontario.

-Mark has 41 years of practice experience.
-As one of the most highly regarded environmental lawyers in Canada, he is described in Chambers Canada 2017 as "very shrewd, to the point and very tactful," and in Who's Who Legal: Environment 2016 as "a wise and very intellectual practitioner" with an "incredible practice."
-In addition, Who's Who Legal: Canada 2017 distinguished him as a "star" and the "go-to lawyer in Canada."
+Mark has 42 years of practice experience.
+As one of the most highly regarded environmental lawyers in Canada, he is recognized as a senior statesperson in Chambers Canada 2019 and described as being "so sharp and knowledgeable."
+In addition, Who's Who Legal: Environment 2018 notes his peers described him as an "outstanding" environmental practitioner and speak highly of his "excellent Canadian advice."
+In Who's Who Legal: Canada 2017, he is referred to as a "star" and the "go-to lawyer in Canada."

 Mark is also ranked in Legal 500 Canada 2018, an elite guide that lists him as one of the top lawyers in the country.
 He is described in the publication as a "leader in the area" of environmental law.